Boilerplate Shock: Sovereign Debt Contracts as Incubators of Systemic Risk

 U Denver Legal Studies Research Paper No. 14-16

-Scholars generally assess the usefulness of standard-form commercial contracts from the standpoint of the firms that use them.
-But these firm-centric accounts overlook the cumulative impact of standardization on a given market.
+Scholars generally assess the usefulness of standard-form securities contracts from the perspective of the firms that use them.
+But these firm-centric accounts overlook the cumulative impact of standardization on markets.
 Where the market in question is critical to the financial system, this oversight can be quite dangerous.

-Specifically, tenuous assumptions about the boilerplate terms that govern these debts reveal a perilous gap in financial regulation: when standard terms in private contracts become ubiquitous, they have the potential to inflict severe and unexpected harm on the broader financial system.
-Currently, the law lacks even a vocabulary to describe this dangerous externality, let alone a mechanism to manage it.
-By proposing a new rule that would address the problem of what might be called “boilerplate shock” in the Eurozone, the article argues for expanding the focus of financial regulation to encompass the potential of private contracts to become incubators of systemic risk.
+The latent potential of networks of standard contracts to drive systemic risk has fundamental repercussions not only for the multitrillion-dollar sovereign lending market, but for the design of securities contracts and the project of systemic risk mitigation more generally.
+Indeed, tenuous assumptions about the boilerplate terms that govern these debts reveal a perilous gap in financial regulation: when standard terms in securities contracts become ubiquitous, their ability to inflict severe and unexpected harm extends beyond the parties involved in any given dispute to those governed by similar terms in correlated contracts and possibly the financial markets writ large.
+Currently, the law lacks even a vocabulary to describe this externality, let alone a mechanism to manage it.
+This article proposes a new rule to address the problem of what might be called “boilerplate shock” in the Eurozone, and beyond that market argues for expanding the focus of financial regulation to encompass the potential of private contracts to become incubators of systemic risk.

 Keywords: sovereign debt, financial regulation, systemic risk, securities regulation, monetary law, commercial law, contract design, boilerplate, bond, conflict of laws, eurozone, private international law, sovereign default, euro, European Union, EMU, lex monetae, ISDA, derivative, law of money, currency